 Prof. Dr. Jessica Gienow-Hecht: Students wishing to speak with Prof. Gienow-Hecht during office hours, please enter your name on the list located on the pin board next to room 216.
-Students wishing to contact Prof. Gienow-Hecht via email, please write first to Verena Specht at email@example.com; scholars and students who wish to request a letter of recommendation or an unpaid Post-Doc position should likewise contact Verena Specht at the same email address above.
+Students wishing to establish contact Prof. Gienow-Hecht via email, please write first to Verena Specht at email@example.com; scholars and students who wish to request a letter of recommendation or an unpaid Post-Doc position should likewise contact Verena Specht at the same email address above.

 Prof. em.
 Dr. Knud Krakau: appointment via email with description only.

 Office hours (room 215): Mondays, 9 am - 5 pm, Tuesdays through Fridays, 9 am - 1 pm.

 The Department of History at the John F. Kennedy Institute for North American Studies offers a range of courses designed to familiarize students with the past and foster their ability to think clearly and critically, to write effectively, and to read intelligently.
 Departmental courses cover the breadth of the human experience across the entire North American continent as well as the region’s interaction with the rest of the world -- a complex subject matter that can be retraced in a wealth of archival sources, intricate literature and diverse teaching styles.
 Students begin by taking introductory survey courses, then sign up for classes helping them to narrow down their specific interest.
 Courses focus on the history of United States, Canada, the Atlantic World, and the region’s interaction with Africa, the Middle East, Australia and the Pacific Rim.
 Subjects include but are not limited to politics, diplomacy, minorities, women, economics, intellectual ideas, and law.